DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-05-22-including-study-sites-in-the-course-details.md

 ### Course preview

-We have renamed the ‘School placements’ section in the course preview to ‘Training locations’.
+We have renamed the course preview's ‘School placements’ section to ‘Training locations’.

 The section includes: